-Sometimes employees work in a triangular employment situation.
-This is where someone is employed by one employer but is working under another business or organization that tell them what they should do during their day-to-day work (controlling third party).
-It is ‘triangular’ because there are three parties to the arrangement, with each party having separate relationships with one another.
+Employees sometimes work in a triangular employment situation.
+This is where someone is employed by one employer but is working under another business or organization that tells them what they should do during their day-to-day work.
+The latter business or organization is the controlling third party.
+The arrangement is ‘triangular’ because there are three parties to the arrangement, with each party having separate relationships with one another.
 The three parties are: the employer, employee, and the third party.

-The Employment Relations (Triangular Employment) Amendment Act 2019 came into force on 28 June 2020, which addresses a gap in legislation in relation to employees in triangular employment situations (e.g. labour-for-hire).
-Employees are now able to apply to the ERA to add a ‘controlling third party’ (such as a ‘host’ employer in a labour hire arrangement) to a personal grievance claim.
-Employers can also apply to add a controlling third party to a personal grievance.
-The ERA will be able to divide responsibility for providing remedies between the responsible parties, reflecting the degree to which the employer and the controlling third party contributed to the personal grievance.
+The Employment Relations (Triangular Employment) Amendment Act 2019 came into force on 28 June 2020, addressing a gap in legislation in relation to employees in triangular employment situations (e.g. labor-for-hire).
+Employees are now able to apply to the ERA to add a ‘controlling third party’ (such as a ‘host’ employer in a labor hire arrangement) to a personal grievance claim.
+Employers can file an application to add a controlling third party to a personal grievance.
+The ERA will be able to divide responsibility for providing remedies between the responsible parties, reflecting the degree to which the employer and the controlling third party contribute to the personal grievance.

-A tax resident of NZ refers to an individual who is in New Zealand for more than 183 days in any 12 month period or if one has a “permanent abode”, which is a dwelling place for one’s own use in New Zealand.
-The Permanent abode test is not clear cut and has many other factors to consider and dependant on case law.
-New Zealand taxes its residents on their worldwide income.
+A tax resident of New Zealand refers to an individual who is in New Zealand for more than 183 days in any 12 month period or if one has a “permanent abode.”
+This means a dwelling place for one’s own use in New Zealand.
+The permanent abode test is not clear cut and has many other factors to consider and is also dependent on case law.
+New Zealand taxes its residents on income earned worldwide.

-If an individual does not have a permanent place of abode in New Zealand, and he is away from New Zealand for more than 325 days in any 12-month period, he can become a non-resident for tax purposes.
+If an individual does not have a permanent place of abode in New Zealand and he or she is away from New Zealand for more than 325 days in any 12-month period, he or she can become a non-resident for tax purposes.
 Non-residents are taxed on income from employment services in New Zealand.
-A non resident may be relieved from tax under a double tax agreement which NZ has with the country where one is a tax resident.
+A non-resident may be relieved from tax under a double tax agreement which New Zealand has with the country where one is a tax resident.

-New Zealand does not have a capital gains tax.
-There is the Fringe Benefits Tax (FBT) which is payable by employers when a fringe benefit (non-cash benefit) is provided to an employee or an associated person of the employee as a result of their employment relationship with the employer.
+New Zealand does not enforce a capital gains tax.
+There is the Fringe Benefits Tax (FBT), which is payable by employers when a fringe benefit (non-cash benefit) is provided to an employee (or an associated person of the employee) because of his or her employment relationship with the employer.
 The value of fringe benefits provided is not included in the gross income of employees.

-Social security is largely non-contributory in New Zealand, and officially neither employers not employees make contributions.
-Unemployment and sickness benefits are available to all New Zealanders and permanent residents irrespective of their employment history, although there may be other eligibility criteria and means testing.
-They must, however, make contributions to the ACC scheme.
+Social security is largely non-contributory in New Zealand.
+Officially, neither employers nor employees make contributions.
+Unemployment and sickness benefits are available to all New Zealanders and permanent residents irrespective of their employment history.
+However, there may be other eligibility criteria and means testing.
+They must contribute to the ACC scheme.

 |Income Thresholds (NZ)||Tax Rate %|